lu7did/Pixino/README.md

 Space is very limited on typical kits but a small piece of aluminum might be enough, be aware not to short either L1 nor L3 with it.

-The keyer transistor Q1 will benefit from a heat sink as well if long keying times are expected.
+The keyer transistor Q1 will benefit from a heat sink as well if long keying times are expected, a cooler fan can be turned on with the KEYER line if needed.

-A cooler can be activated using the GPIO24 line, feed the cooler not from the Raspberry Pi board but from the +5V regulator or external power supply if used.

 ## Broadcast Interference (BCI)